 The Lord has also blessed her with two daughters, Chantalle and Chandra, and

-Minister Mars serves as the Assistant Treasurer for the United Baptust Convention of MA, NH & RI and as the Web Developer for the Baptist Minsters Conference of Boston & Vicinity.
-In recent years, Minister Mars has served on the Board of Directors for Ruth’s Way for Women as Secretary and Website Developer.
+Minister Mars serves as the Assistant Treasurer for the United Baptist Convention of MA, NH & RI and as Website Developer and Clerk for the Baptist Minsters Conference of Boston & Vicinity, Inc. In recent years, Minister Mars has served on the Board of Directors for Ruth’s Way for Women as Secretary and Website Developer.

 Minister Mars has a heart for women who are alone and who struggle with addiction.
 “And Jesus said to her, ‘Daughter, your faith has made you well; go in peace and be healed of your affliction.”
 Mark 5:34